rohancsalvi/rohancsalvi/_pages/about.md

 👩‍🏫 I am currently working with Prof. Catherine Blake on the use of LLM for precision medicine and Prof. Nigel Bosch on social bias in LLM

 ## Introduction
-I am an aspiring researcher passionate about harnessing the power of human-AI collaborative natural language processing models for social good.
-My skills encompass a range of technologies including C++, Python, JAVA, Hadoop, Natural Language Processing, Machine Learning algorithms, and Data Structures.

-## Professional Focus 🔍
-I want to pursue a Ph.D. program, focusing on the intricate relationship between human behavioral alignment and language models, and their influence on social decision-making.
-I believe that understanding this dynamic is key to developing AI technologies that can positively impact our society.
+I am Rohan Charudatt Salvi, an aspiring NLP researcher and a recent master's graduate from the University of Illinois Urbana-Champaign.
+My passion for Natural Language Processing (NLP) drives my research and professional pursuits.
+Equipped with a strong foundation in programming languages such as Python, R, C++, and topics such as Data Structures and Algorithms.
+I have also developed a growing skillset in fields including Natural Language Processing, Deep Learning, and Computer Vision.

-## Personal Mission 🌐
+## Personal & Professional Mission 🌐

-Driven by a commitment to social betterment, I aim to contribute to the field by developing AI models that not only understand but also empathize with human linguistic nuances.
-I envision a future where technology and humanity collaborate seamlessly to address complex social challenges.
+My career trajectory is firmly anchored in advancing the field of NLP.
+I want to pursue a Ph.D. program, to create NLP-based tools that not only advance scientific understanding but also have tangible impacts on society.
+My three primary research interests in NLP are:

+- (a) Information extraction: How can we extract meaningful information from text in domains such as medicine and law, which require models to possess domain knowledge and contextual understanding?
+- (b) Conversational Agents & Question Answering: How can we create better open domain and goal-oriented dialogue models that are diverse and grounded in information?
+How can dialogue systems be enabled to work with dynamic knowledge bases and better understand the contexts of dialogues and questions?
+- (c) Bias, Fairness, and Evaluation of NLP Models: How can we develop socially grounded and task/domain-specific frameworks for a holistic evaluation of biases, fairness, and performance in NLP models?

 ## Academic Background 📚
-I completed my Master’s degree at the University of Illinois Urbana Champaign, where I delved deep into computational social science.
-My time there was marked by several exciting projects, particularly in enhancing online mental health platforms through advanced language processing techniques.
-These experiences have provided me with a robust foundation in computational methods and a comprehensive understanding of popular language processing algorithms.
+From my formative years at VNIT, Nagpur to my recent academic accomplishments at UIUC, my journey has been a consistent pursuit of knowledge and innovation in technology.
+My diverse work experiences, ranging from research internships to engineering roles, have seen me address complex challenges in NLP and develop data-driven solutions.
+This rich tapestry of experiences has equipped me with not only a strong technical foundation but also a versatile problem-solving approach, making me well-prepared for the rigorous demands of a Ph.D. program.

 ## Connect With Me 🤝
 I’m always eager to connect with fellow professionals and enthusiasts in the field.
 Feel free to reach out for discussions, collaborations, or just a friendly chat about the latest in AI and language processing.